Corsair (character): Concept and creation

 Dave Cockrum created the Starjammers with the intent of having them star in their own series.
-However, when he submitted the concept for Marvel's two try-out series, Marvel Spotlight and Marvel Premiere, he was repeatedly informed that these series were booked for two years solid.
+When Cockrum submitted the concept for Marvel's two try-out series, Marvel Spotlight and Marvel Premiere, he was repeatedly informed that both series were booked for two years.
 Running out of patience, Cockrum showed the Starjammers, including Corsair, to X-Men writer Chris Claremont, and convinced him to use the characters for this series.
-In order to provide a plausible excuse for the Starjammers to make repeat appearances in X-Men, they decided to make Corsair the father of Cyclops, leader of the X-Men.
+Corsair was made the father of Cyclops, leader of the X-Men, which gave the Starjammers a connection to the X-Men and allowed them to make recurring appearances in the X-Men series.

 Fictional character biography

 Origins

-Many years ago, a test pilot for NASA, United States Air Force Major Christopher Summers, was flying himself, his wife Katherine Anne, and their two young sons Scott and Alex in their private airplane, a rebuilt de Havilland Mosquito, down the Western American coast from Alaska when their plane was attacked by a starship from the alien Shi'ar empire on an exploratory mission to Earth.
+Many years ago, a test pilot for NASA, United States Air Force Major Christopher Summers, was flying himself, his wife Katherine, and their two young sons Scott and Alex in their private airplane, a rebuilt de Havilland Mosquito, down the Western American coast from Alaska when their plane was attacked by a starship from the alien Shi'ar empire on an exploratory mission to Earth.
 The Shi'ar pursued Summers' craft to prevent Summers from making their presence on Earth known to the general public.
-The Shi'ar craft fired on Summers' plane, which was made of wood, causing it to burst into flame.
-Unable to find more than one usable parachute in time, Katherine Anne put it on her eldest son Scott, told him to hold onto Alex, and pushed them both out the plane door, hoping to save them both.
+The Shi'ar craft fired on Summers' plane, causing it to burst into flame.
+Unable to find more than one usable parachute in time, Katherine put it on her eldest son Scott, told him to hold onto Alex, and pushed them both out the plane door, hoping to save them both.
 Scott and Alex thus escaped the Shi'ar.

-Christopher and his wife were subsequently teleported aboard the Shi'ar starship and taken to the Shi'ar Imperial Throneworld of Chandilar.
+Summers and his wife were teleported aboard the Shi'ar starship and taken to the Shi'ar Imperial Throneworld of Chandilar.
 There, Christopher was separated from his wife and imprisoned.
-He soon broke free and discovered the mad Shi'ar emperor D'Ken attempting to rape Katherine Anne.
-D'Ken responded to the interruption by murdering Summers' wife before his eyes, and then ordered Summers to be sent to the Slave Pits of Alsibar where criminals and political prisoners were incarcerated.
+He soon broke free and discovered the mad Shi'ar emperor D'Ken attempting to rape Katherine.
+D'Ken responded to the interruption by murdering Katherine, then ordered Summers to be imprisoned in the Slave Pits of Alsibar.

 Formation of the Starjammers

-In the Pits, Summers met four aliens who had been imprisoned for various crimes against the Shi'ar Empire – a Saurid named Ch'od, a Lupin named Cr'reee, a Mephitisoid whom Summers nicknamed Hepzibah (as her true name was unpronounceable by most not of her own species), and a Shi'ar cyborg named Raza Longknife – and together they escaped and stole a starship.
+In the Pits, Summers met four aliens who had been imprisoned for various crimes against the Shi'ar empire – Ch'od, Cr'reee, Hepzibah, and Raza Longknife.
+Together, they escaped and stole a starship.
 Naming their vessel the Starjammer, and themselves the Starjammers, the group functioned as space pirates targeting Shi'ar vessels, thus taking vengeance on the Shi'ar but taking care not to harm innocent passengers in the process.
 The Starjammers quickly came to be regarded as outlaws by the Shi'ar.
 In addition, Summers and Hepzibah became lovers.